electrode-io/electrode-io.github.io/README.md

 > sure you're _**not**_ working in a fork.

 First, make sure the `jgd` gem is installed by running `npm run bootstrap`.
-Next, generate and deploy to `master` with the following command:
+Next, generate and deploy to `gh-pages` with the following command:

 ```sh
 npm run publish